 Avoid temptation to drink alcohol or binge drink beer

 Clean out the liquor cabinet, the beer fridge, and the wine cellar, especially if you’ve typically been an at-home drinker.
 Or, if weekend bar hopping was where you did most of your drinking, fill your weekends with other activities.
-Although there may be a time when you can frequent parties where your friends are drinking without feeling the need to drink yourself, it may be best to avoid temptation-causing situations when you first stop drinking.
+Although there may be a time when you can frequent parties where your friends are drinking without feeling the need to drink yourself, it may be best to avoid temptation-causing situations when you first stop drinking alcohol.

 Eat three full meals a day to help beat alcohol addiction